TTTheo/ATM/README.md

 ### Running from an IDE
-Untested, but the general idea is to add `sqlite-jdbc-3.27.2.1.jar` to your class path and run Main.java.
+Right click on JRE System Library, choose Build Path -> Add External JARs, select `sqlite-jdbc-3.27.2.1.jar` and click Apply and Close.

 ## Logging in
 (Users are created from the `main` function of `Main.java`)

-Customer
+Test Customer
 * username: wx
 * password: 12345
 * checking account number: 1